ButThouMust/otogirisou-tools/notes/script playtesting how-to.md

 script.
 Of course, this assumes that the sentence still flows correctly if you do.

-In terms of occurrences for the `<HONORIFIC>` control code that I added, you should check the text both when honorifics are enabled or disabled.
+In terms of occurrences for the hard-coded "conditionally print honorific" control codes like `<SAN>`, `<KUN>`, and `<CHAN>` that I added, you should check the text both when honorifics are enabled or disabled.
 See the ASM hack for what byte to edit to toggle them on or off.
-Of course, if you plan to not give the option one way or another, you can test with just the option that you do plan to use.
+Of course, if you plan to not give the option one way or another, you can test with just the option you do plan to use.